-Our progression as a species can be primarily attributed to our aptitude for handling information, from the pattern recognition that helped us spot predators in prehistory to our capacity for abstract thought that allowed us to identify solutions to our most difficult problems (someday we may even figure out how Mark Wahlberg is our species highest paid actor).
+Our progression as a species can be primarily attributed to our aptitude for handling information, from the pattern recognition that helped us spot predators in prehistory to our capacity for abstract thought that allowed us to identify solutions to our most difficult problems (someday we may even figure out how Dwayne "the Rock" Johnson is our highest paid actor).
 All this requires an ability to process and make sense of data.
 This is the work of a biostatdatscientanalyst.

 I work at the interface between clinical trials, medical statistics, causal inference and data science.
 My work is primarily focussed on two main application areas: physical activity and mental health.

 I currently work on a project exploring drug-vaccine interactions, a project exploring the impact of violence reduction units in the UK and a systematic review exploring differential effectiveness of physical activity apps across the socio economic gradient.